theatre-js/theatre/README.md

 designed to help you express detailed animation, enabling you to create intricate movement, and convey nuance.

-Theatre can be used both programmatically _and_ visually.
+Theatre.js can be used both programmatically _and_ visually.

 ---